davebenson/doom4-walkthrough/README.md

 Visit the Elite Guard.

-Detour for Secret #2:  Jump to the Island with the Armor and jump across to a lower ledge.
+Detour for SECRET 6.2:  Jump to the Island with the Armor and jump across to a lower ledge.
 Turn right, and a Hell Knight will spawn.
 Behind him (to the left) is a small cave with the Chaingun (the cave is the secret).
 Retrace your steps to the spent Elite Guard across the cavern.

 Island-Hop using the upper chain of islands.
 At the end of this sequence of 5?
 Islands is a Skull Switch:  you will see the Iron Gate to the next part of the level raise when you actuate it.